jordhuang/jordhuang.github.io/welcome_to_the_nhk.markdown

 I am now reminded of the term that I could not recall when describing my experience under the bicycle rack during the torrenting rain: *mono no aware*.
 I have grown since the first time I watched Welcome to the N.H.K.
-My deep appreciation for this is not without a sense of sadness at what has also been lost.
+My deep appreciation for this, however, is not without a sense of sadness at what has also been lost.

 I have one final suggestion for those interested in hearing the haunting, anxious, ecstasy of Welcome to the N.H.K.
 First, listen to the following two songs from the show’s soundtrack: Hitori no Tame no Lullaby by Pearl Brothers and then Youkoso!
 Hitori Bocchi by Pearl Brothers.
 Then, finish with PPP by Beach House.